arrowtype/blog/posts/2020-12-11--robofont-tips/index.md

 ## First things first

-Like most powerful software, it is extremely useful to get familiar with the [RoboFont Docs](https://robofont.com/documentation/) (even if you just skim parts of it at first).
+Like most powerful software, RoboFont has a lot of functionality, and you will save time by doing a bit of reading before diving in.
+It is extremely useful to get familiar with the [RoboFont Docs](https://robofont.com/documentation/) (even if you just skim parts of it at first).
 If you are new to RoboFont or just wondering what it’s all about, start with the [RoboFont Introduction](https://robofont.com/documentation/introduction/).

 As a new user, you will probably want to define the default character set for new fonts.
 [Here’s how](https://robofont.com/documentation/how-tos/defining-character-sets/).
 Glyph Browser, an extension mentioned below, further extends this part of the process.